-Introduction The frequency and severity of wildfires have steadily increased over the past few years, particularly on the West Coast.
+Introduction The frequency and severity of wildfires has steadily increased over the past few years, particularly on the West Coast.
 These devastating fires have serious economic impacts, often wiping entire towns off the map.
 Man-made commercial and residential property fires, where the damage is localized to an individual building or business, have severe impacts on the people and companies invested in that building.
-Understanding and implementing fire prevention methods and having a plan for fire recovery, are crucial for business owners, facility managers, and homeowners alike, regardless of the cause of the fire.
+Understanding and implementing fire prevention methods, and having a plan for fire recovery, is crucial for business owners, facility managers, and homeowners alike, regardless of the cause of the fire.
 This paper will delve into the information needed to understand and live with the realities of fires.
-It will give an overview of wildfire season, the areas of the United States most prone to wildfires, and the economic impacts fires have, including insurance considerations.
-It will also discuss fire prevention, loss mitigation, remediation and recovery, and the future environmental impacts after a wildfire has burned through an area.
+It will give an overview of wildfire season, areas of the United States most prone to wildfires, and the economic impacts fires have, including insurance considerations.
+It will also discuss fire prevention, loss mitigation, remediation and recovery, and the future environmental impacts after a wildfire have burned through an area.

-Wildfires and Man-Made Fires While there is no set wildfire season in the United States, according to the Center for Disaster Philanthropy, August is typically a peak month when areas become increasingly dry, hot, and susceptible to blazes.
-The general trend is that wildfires are more common when wildlands are more likely to be affected by drought.
-According to recent data provided by the U.S. Department of the Interior, we are experiencing one of the driest periods over the last 1,200 years.
+Wildfires & Man-Made Fires While there is no set wildfire season in the United States, according to the Center for Disaster Philanthropy, typically August is a peak month when areas become increasingly dry, hot and susceptible to disaster.
+The general trend is that wildfires are more common when wildlands are more likely to be impacted by drought.
+According to recent data provided by the Department of Interiors, we are experiencing one of the driest periods over the last 1,200 years.
 With severe drought comes wildfires like the Dixie Fire, the second-largest wildfire in California's history.
-Over the course of three months, it burned over 963,309 acres.
-Up to 90% of all wildland fires are started by humans and human activities, such as ignoring campfire bans, disposing of cigarettes improperly, or discharging firearms or fireworks illegally, according to the Department of the Interior.
-With climate conditions primed to make wildfires a more threating danger than ever before, it is crucial for humans to do what they can to avoid contributing to the destruction.
+Over the course of four weeks, it burned over 490,000 acres and, at the time of publishing, is only 35% contained.
+The 2021 wildfire season is predicted to be another severe one as is evident by the current major fires in California, Oregon, Washington, Nevada, and Idaho.
+Up to 90% of all wildland fires are started by humans and human activities, such as ignoring campfire bans, improper disposal of cigarettes, or illegal discharge of firearms or fireworks, according to the Department of Interior.
+With climate conditions primed to make wildfires a more clear and present danger than ever before, it is crucial for humans to do what they can to prevent contributing to the destruction.
 For business and property owners, this means having proper prevention and mitigation measures in place, such as fire extinguishers and/or sprinkler systems.
-These are requirements to comply with local fire codes and are also best practices to qualify for insurance coverage, in case of a fire at your property or business.
-TOP 10 STATES AT HIGH TO EXTREME WILDFIRE RISK:
+These are requirements for local fire codes, as well as for property insurance to protect your finances in the event of a fire at your property or business.
+TOP 10 STATES AT HIGH TO EXTREME WILDFIRE RISK:\